arpitbbhayani/knowledge-base/database-engineering/how-does-the-database-guarantee-reliability-using-write-ahead-logging/README.md

 ===

-How does the database guarantee reliability using write-ahead logging?
+How does the database guarantee reliability using write-ahead logging? [ in a gist ]

 Any persistence database needs to guarantee the reliability, implying that any update/delete fired on the database is reliably stored on the disk.
 The alterations on the data should not be affected by power loss, OS failure, or hardware failure.